yeppoip/hyconf/README.md

-after that just drag and drop as needed and the fastfetch config isnt mine it comes from https://github.com/sofijacom/dotfiles-fastfetch so check that out as well but its included in my config folders
+after that just drag and drop as needed and the fastfetch config isnt mine it comes from https://github.com/sofijacom/dotfiles-fastfetch so check that out as well but its included in my config folders make sure to drag the wallpaper files into your Pictures folder